jcruz0x/chargen/bookdata/md/fighter.md

 Fighters learn the basics of all combat styles.
-Every fighter can swing an axe, fence with a rapier, wield a longsword or a greatsword, or use a bow.
+Every fighter can swing an axe, fence with a rapier, wield a long-sword or a great-sword, or use a bow.
 Beyond that basic degree of familiarity, each fighter specializes in a certain style of combat.
 Some concentrate on archery, some on fighting with two weapons at once, and some